 If you have lost an entire arch of teeth you are not alone.
 At Lidums Dental we understand traditional dentures provide an often uncomfortable and unstable solution to missing teeth, and knowing this we provide more satisfying alternatives.
 For the loss of singular or multiple teeth we are able to provide Dental Implants, which are small screws that are placed in the bone.
 For full arches of lost teeth we are able to provide full arch restoration otherwise known as the All-On-4 Teeth-in-a-Day procedure.

 For shorter appointments and lighter treatments, we are able to manage dental anxiety with sedative medication such as Valium.
 This method can alleviate anxiety or make the appointment go much quicker as many patients simply fall asleep while having their treatment.
 IV & General Anaesthesia is available for larger treatment or patients with a higher degree of dental anxiety.
 Our team are also well equipped to assist and support patients who may have high dental anxiety or phobia.
-(Link to Sleep Dentistry page)
+(Sleep Dentistry page)

 At Lidums Dental, our aim is not just to fix or replace teeth.
 We consider the longevity of your smile and its impact on your well-being and confidence.
 The space is fresh, private where required, and supports ease of patient flow and treatment.
 Privacy was a huge factor in designing the rooms so that our patients could have the treatment they wanted without fear of others seeing.
 The facility enables our Dental Team to achieve consistent outstanding results due to it’s design and the technology they have access to.